 - Design of a complete hydrogen cycle production based on renewable energy (production by electrolysis of water, pressurized storage, and power production by fuel cell).

-- Reduction of the dependence from fossils fuels (diesel).
+- Reduction of the dependence from fossil fuels (diesel and propane gas).

 - Selection and installation of new generation insulation materials.